Trends

 The Employment Equity Act ensures that employers provide equal opportunities to the four designated groups: women; Aboriginal peoples; persons with disabilities; and members of visible minorities.

-Oh, and in Canada—unlike in France—you do not have to submit a hand-written cover letter.
-Handwriting analysis is considered BS in the new world… phew!
+Oh, and in Canada—unlike in France—you do not have to submit a handwritten cover letter.
+Handwriting analysis is considered BS in the New World… phew!

-Experience is as Important as Education
+Experience as important as education

 Canadian employers value work and life experience, and unless you are a recent grad with an empty resume, your academic accomplishments don’t matter that much overall.
-A lot of positions specify “completion of high school”, “university degree in XXXX” along with these magic words “or in a closely related field”.
+A lot of positions specify “completion of high school,” “university degree in XXXX” along with these magic words “or in a closely related field.”
 Indeed, relevant and related-field experience may substitute for the required education.

 For instance, I worked as a French teacher even though I don’t have a teaching degree, and I am a translator without an English-to-French translation degree—however, I do have a university degree in language studies and years of relevant professional experience.

-French employers are extremely strict when it comes to educational background, and often ask your degree to be a perfect match to the position requirements.
+French employers are extremely strict when it comes to educational background, and often ask for your degree to be a perfect match to the position requirements.
 My mother, who has been working as a tutor for years and has references, is still being asked for copies of her high school and university diplomas!

 Granted, I have very limited work experience in France, but I do find that workplaces are much more casual and relaxed on this side of the Atlantic Ocean.

-For instance, while hierarchies are often still the favored form of organizing, most “big bosses” do interact with employees and they generally do not take themselves too seriously.
+For instance, while hierarchies are often still the favoured form of organizing, most “big bosses” do interact with employees and they generally do not take themselves too seriously.
 I do find they are less “paternalist” than in France for instance.

-Social activities such as potlucks, holiday parties, employee appreciation days, etc. make coming to work a bit easier, and “casual Fridays” are a great way to end the work week.
+Social activities such as potlucks, holiday parties, employee appreciation days, etc., make coming to work a bit easier, and “casual Fridays” are a great way to end the work week.

-The 9-to-5 Office Schedule
+The 9-to-5 office schedule

 Most office employees work from 9 a.m. to 5 p.m. with a short thirty-minute lunch break.
 Sure, if you are busy you will probably end up eating at your desk and some overtime can be expected, but you can usually enjoy your evening at home.

-In France, lunch breaks are much longer—sometimes up to two-hour long.
+In France, lunch breaks are much longer—sometimes up to two hours long.
 As a result, office employees end their work day much later, often around 7 p.m.
 Add commuting time (especially in big cities like Paris) and you end up coming home around 8 p.m. or 9 p.m., which is rather late!

-I find the 9-to-5 schedule allows for better life and work balance, something Canadian employers try to value and promote.
+I find the 9-to-5 schedule allows for a better life and work balance, something Canadian employers try to value and promote.

 These days, a lot of employers are open to the possibility to let employees work from home once in a while.
 In both of my last positions in the corporate world, it was perfectly acceptable to stay home to complete a project or tackle your daily workload—provided you did answer your emails and could be reached easily if needed.

 A lot of people choose to work from home when they have a medical appointment scheduled during the day, or if they have a kid-related emergency.
-This way, you don’t have to take a full day off, you just let your employer know that you will be unavailable for a couple of hours during the regular work day but that you will catch up later.
+This way, you don’t have to take a full day off, you just let your employer know that you will be unavailable for a couple of hours during the regular workday but that you will catch up later.

 Of course, not all jobs can be done from home.
 This is mostly true for office employees.